Stuart Williamson charged with murdering missing Diane Douglas

 Ms Douglas' family reported her as missing on 21 October this year after efforts to reach her were unsuccessful.

-Mr Williamson, of Barford Road, Colton, is due at Norwich Magistrates' Court later.
+Mr Williamson, of Barford Road, Colton, appeared at Norwich Magistrates' Court earlier.

-He was arrested in Wales on Saturday and remains in police custody.
+He was not asked to enter a plea to the charge.
+He was remanded in custody and is due to appear at Norwich Crown Court on Wednesday.

 Norfolk Police said relatives had lost contact with Ms Douglas for several years.